Let’s get down to the best habits I’ve found that have helped me to make significant progress in all areas of life. 🔥?

 #22 Speaking & listening to affirmations – this transforms you at a level of your being and aligns you with the person you are trying to become.
 Remember to always speak affirmations in the present tense.

-#24 Dressing well – you never know when you meet someone new who can change your life and dressing like a slob usually leaves the bad first impression.
+#24 Dressing well – you never know when you meet someone new who can change your life and dressing like a slob usually leaves a bad first impression.
 Dress well!

 #25 Socializing – the best way to unwind and relax after a productive day